placehold7r/placehold7r/README.md

  dni dwfandom unless friends, basic dni criteria tbh just dont be an asshole and youre good to go .
 18+ iwcuf, romantic tsurugi doubles iwec

-my interests change a lot but atm im very into Phighting, alnst, dra/sdra2 and drdt !! - you can find me near the danganronpa area .
+my interests change a lot but atm im very into Phighting, alnst, dra/sdra2 and drdt !! - you can find me near the danganronpa area . mainly with party tho

 ----------